Ada-Developers-Academy/core-unit-3/lifting-state-up/problem-set-lifting-state-up.md

 ### Add a Delete Button

 Create a delete button that will clear all student data.
-For now we don't have a way to add additional students, but Sofia will be implementing that feature soon.
-For now, if we need to being back the list of students as we work on the feature, we can refresh the browser.
+We don't currently have a way to add additional students, but Sofia will be implementing that feature soon.
+For now, if we need to bring back the list of students as we work on the feature, we can refresh the browser.

 A possible implementation might look like this: